Suchileaks Is Back Again? An Account Goes Viral On Twitter!

 However, a clarification on what had happened later was given out by Karthik, husband of Suchithra.
 He revealed that Suchitra was suffering from mental health issues.
 Suchithra also had claimed that her Twitter account, which is currently defunct, was hacked.
 On the other hand, reports also came in that she was flown to London for further treatment.

-What was even more traumatizing was the fact that this particular tag was being used by many other Twitter handles to send out various pictures.
+What was even more traumatizing was the fact that this particular tag was being miused by many other Twitter handles to send out various pictures.